dreamx-market/dreamx-docs/ws.md

 #### Parameters

 *   requestId: a string uuid that will be sent back by the server in response messages so the client can appropriately respond when multiple subscriptions are made
+*   market_symbol: the symbol of the market to get the ticker from (optional, subscribe to all tickers if omitted)

 #### Response